ClusterCockpit/cc-metric-store/README.md

 }
 ```

 Third, build and start the metric store.
+For this example here, the `config.json` file
+already in the repository should work just fine.

 ```sh
 # Assuming you have a clone of this repo in ./cc-metric-store: